 Ron G. Kermisch Innovation Awards (funded by Ron G. Kermisch '88; awards up to $5,000)

 Special award for an entry that includes implementation of a complex innovation as a fully demonstrated physical prototype.

-(An additional award up to $5,000 may be given for an innovation involving sustainable agriculture!)
+**An additional award of up to $5,000 may be given for an innovation involving sustainable agriculture!**

 The structure and judging of the competition will be managed by a committee of faculty and entrepreneurial leaders.
 This committee will determine the judging criteria (spanning business concepts to fully developed and demonstrated prototypes) and assemble the judging panel.

-- Ronald ’57 and Frederick ’86 Fichtl Innovation Award: Iko Systems and XBoard
+- Ronald ’57 and Frederick ’86 Fichtl Innovation Award: Polici and AI-Learners

-- Yunni and Maxine Pao Social Innovation Award: C.U.
-Engineering World Health
+- Yunni and Maxine Pao Social Innovation Award: THIS IS MY SPACESUIT and PastureX

 - Ronald ’57 and Frederick ’86 Fichtl Innovation Award: Prometheus and Titan Analytics